Donald DePoy: "Mountain Music" television show

 The television show produced by DePoy and Hill, “Mountain Music” presents a half hour of musical performances and "glimpses of Virginia scenery".
 Originally airing Sunday mornings on WHSV-TV in the Shenandoah Valley and on Charlottesville station WVAW ABC 16, the musical duo hosts "a growing company" of fellow musicians from the Shenandoah Valley music scene.
 Bob Driver and Trudy Cole of Staunton perform '20s and ‘30s blues and jazz.
 Malia Furtado, who teaches violin in Charlottesville, and Edd Michael of Port Republic add the fiddle dimension.
 Guest bands have included Bob Prilla and Big Hillbilly Bluegrass, Mark Patterson and Midnight Special, Hats in the Creek, and Andrew Carter and Gypsy Hill Ramblers, to name a few.
 As of March 8, 2023, A total of 64 TV shows were produced and recorded over 150 musicians for a collection for the Folklife archives at The Library of Congress.
 To assist in the production and distribution rants were awarded by Virginia Tourism, Virginia Commission for the Arts and Virginia Humanities.
-The music collection is the first of it’s kind since 1940.
+The music collection is the first of its kind since 1940.
 Check out Shenandoah Music Trail’s YouTube channel.
 The Mountain Music Series Program reached 1,420,245 broadcast households every week (81-weeks) for 115,039,845 Total Households.
 The shows aired all over Virginia and in NC, PA, OH, WV, MD, KY, IW, IL and Maine.